Adobe-CEP/CEP-Resources/CEP_11.x/Documentation/Issues.md

 CEP 11 Known Issues & FAQ
 ====================

-### Following are the known issues in CEP 10.0 and above.
+### Following are the known issues in CEP.
 Please keep these in mind while creating your own extension...

-## Issue 1 : evalScript callback is not triggered in cross-site iFrames
+## Issue 1 (CEP 11) : evalScript callback is not triggered in cross-site iFrames

 From CEP-11 one can't access a `<iframe>` with a different origin (Cross-Site) using JavaScript.
 For the same-origin policy browsers block scripts trying to access a frame with a different origin.